Identification of Dyestuff From Unknown Dyed Samples

 Observation Inference Remarks

-Ring formation between the junction
+Ring formation between the junctions

 of a layer of water and H2SO4